tianrun2017/orion-schedule/README.md

 Welcome to Use this Distributed Task Framework

-This framework support NACOS,ETCD,ZOOKEEPER as it's service discover now,if you neeed another kind of service discover service , pls notice me ,i will add the feature as soon as posibility, You can add the feature by yourself ,it's very simple pls read the register module ,there is few interface you need to impl,
+This framework support NACOS,ETCD,ZOOKEEPER as it's service discover now,if you neeed another kind of service discover service , please notice me ,i will add the feature as soon as possible, You can add the feature by yourself ,it's very simple please read the register module ,there is only a few interfaces that you need to implement,
 - register
 - unregister
 - getAllServer
 - addServerChangeListener

-if you test the new feature ok ,pls send the feature merge request to the master ,It will be helpful for other people who need it
+if you test the new feature ok ,please send the feature merge request to the master ,It will be helpful for other people who need it

-## Schedule-framework
+## Schedule-Framework
 Orion schedule is a high performance distribute task framework ,It was designed  to dispart the schedule module and the task execute module
 ,because of this ,it can support large scale task's distribute and won't be effected by some task that use more time , For the task execute module,it support all kinds of the data for input ,with the virtual group config,the task data can flow each other to